 This sentence can be used to ask where you went to the university, but instead of asking it with this long sentence, we can use reduction and say: wherejya study?

-Now that you’ve learned five different ways to reduce the word did you and how to pronounce them, you can speak faster and more natural in your daily conversations with the American English speakers.
-For more articles and videos on speaking American English even better than a native, including using American Expressions and pronunciation, be sure to visit ChatterFox!
+Now that you’ve learned five different ways to reduce the word did you and how to pronounce them in our accent reduction class, you can speak faster and more naturally in your daily conversations with American English speakers.
+For more articles, videos, and accent reduction classes to speak American English even better than a native, including using American Expressions and pronunciation, be sure to visit ChatterFox!